 The OnSSI Ocularis connector enables HVS to communicate and integrate with Ocularis.
 Video from Ocularis will be seamlessly integrated and displayed within the HVS interface.
 Within HVS Ocularis can then be correlated to be used with other HVS features.
 The integration relies upon the capabilities of the Ocularis SDK to provide feature accessibility within HVS.

 Prerequisites and Configuration Considerations

-- OnSSI Ocularis VMS integration is supported in HVS version 4.7.5 and above.
+- Ocularis VMS version 5.x integration is supported in HVS version 5.0.0 or later.

-- OnSSI Ocularis Connector runs on a Windows machine (32 or 64 bit).
+- Ocularis Connector runs on a Windows machine (64 bit).

 See Video Connector Matrix for the supported VMS features for this connector.